tiglao/sunday-funday/journals/leah_nagarpowers.md

 9/7/23- Yesterday the kids being home prevented me from doing most things and I was still utterly stuck on the google maps render.
 Today I am going to fix the Party Plan Details.js.
 Blockers- just stuck on the map render

+9/10/23- Spent time working on a get place info endpoint after Shabbat.
+Today I want to finsh that endpoint.
+No blockers.

+9/11/23- Finished the endpoint last night and PlaceError.
+Today I need to write a test for getting a partyplan and then render data on the frontend.
+Blocker- my car got T-boned this morning but everyone is okay.